acidburn0zzz/jetpack-sdk/packages/addon-kit/docs/page-mod.md

         });

     Content styles specified by this
-    option are loaded *before* those specified by the `contentStyle` option.
+    option are loaded before those specified by the `contentStyle` option.

-    You can't currently use relative URLs in style sheets loaded in this way.
+    You can't currently use relative URLs in stylesheets loaded in this way.
     For example, consider a CSS file that references an external file like this:

         background: rgb(249, 249, 249) url('../../img/my-background.png') repeat-x top center;